 IA maturity model

 Level 0 - Ad-hoc Information Architecture: A company needs to do things and doesn’t realize IA is a specialty or doesn’t think they need it.
 This is common in small companies, simple business contexts, or organizations that fetishize generalists.
 Even if an experience doesn’t have an information architect working on it, it still has an information architecture.
 This ad-hoc architecture arises out of the decisions each individual or feature team makes.
-The nature of the product development process deincentivizes anyone from addressing systemic problems, even if they are noticed.
+The nature of the product development process disincentivizes anyone from addressing systemic problems, even if they are noticed, because by definition, architecture is what’s expensive to change.

 References